grotius-cnc/qt_cadcam_rev/README.md

 - program more in module style.
 - tangential gcode output
 - rotary axis gcode output, to cut shapes in metal profiles.

+Testers comment's:
+- very responsive
+- fast
+- why not use enum for object.types?
+- add object selection by mouse and then cut operation

 See the deploy directory how to retrieve the appimage.